ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     protected _mergeObjectInPlace(target: JsonObject, src: JsonObject, state: JsonEditorState): Result<JsonObject>;
     mergeObjectsInPlace(target: JsonObject, srcObjects: JsonObject[]): Result<JsonObject>;
     mergeObjectsInPlaceWithContext(context: IJsonContext | undefined, base: JsonObject, srcObjects: JsonObject[]): Result<JsonObject>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
     options: IJsonEditorOptions;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    //
     // @internal
     protected _rules: IJsonEditorRule[];
 }